AnyLog-co/documentation/getting started.md

 ## Using the REST API to issue AnyLog commands

-Users can execute the AnyLog commands by sending the commands via REST requests to a node in the network.
+Users can execute the AnyLog commands by sending the commands via REST to a node in the network.
 A node receiving REST requests interprets and executes the command regardless if the command is issued on the CLI or via REST.
 Additional information on the REST API to AnyLOg is available at the following section: [Using REST](https://github.com/AnyLog-co/documentation/blob/master/using%20rest.md).